 Sample new sources as much as you need.
 Do the same along the edge to blend both images together.

 Keep repeating this step until your blending looks something like this:

 Select all your layers and merge them together.(Ctrl+E)You can duplicate them and save them for later if you wish to have a backup before merging them.
-We need to flatten this layers to a single one because we are going to distort it to make the weird looking perspective effect.
-Once you have your layers merged,go to Edit>Transform>Warp and curve the image like in the example below:
+We need to flatten these layers to a single one because we are going to distort it to make the weird-looking perspective effect.
+Once you have your layers merged, go to Edit>Transform>Warp and curve the image like in the example below:

 Try and experiment while doing this, it might need some time to get the desired result well done.

 All the Warping can leave some white spots and some bad blending between the images so we need to fix that.
 Using the pen tool (P) or the Lasso Tool (L) draw a selection of the parts that need to be filled or blended.
 Use a feather of about 5 pixels on the selections to make the blending process easier.
 As you can see in the image below we need to fill some parts of the sand and sky.
 First, we need to do a selection on the sand part like shown below: